Authorization by Cognito ID Pool after Authentication by User Pool – Implicit Grant Ver

 Using the ID token

-In this case, the user name information obtained from the token is embedded in the p tag.
+In this example, the user’s name (name) obtained from the token is embedded in a <p> tag.

 For more information on the payload of ID tokens, please refer to the following page.